Get Your GED®AE New Students

 Students that are prior foster care children and/or are TANF recipients are exempt from paying tuition in the Adult Education Program.
 Students that are experiencing homelessness are not exempt from the tuition fee, however there are scholarship funds available.
 For more information, contact Adult Education.

 Students (Ages 18+):

-- Permission to Release Records Form (FERPA) form - You may add any parent, guardian or other individual to be able to receive records and communication from TCC
+- Permission to Release Records Form - You may add any parent, guardian or other individual to be able to receive records and communication from TCC

-- New Student Intake Form - This form must be complete every semester.
+- New Student Intake Form - This form must be completed every semester.

 - New Student Survey

 TCC Adult Education can accept students ages 16 and 17 with the following requirements: